LitroRouter — A URLPattern Router for Web Components

 The URLPattern API

 URLPattern is a web platform API for matching URLs against patterns.
-It reached Baseline in September 2025 — available in Chrome, Firefox, and Safari without a polyfill.
+It reached Baseline Newly Available in September 2025 (Chrome 95+, Edge 95+, Firefox 119+, Safari 18.2+).
+For browsers without the native API — Safari 16.4–18.1 / iOS < 18.2 — @beatzball/litro-router ships a built-in fallback that activates automatically, so you don't need an external polyfill.

 const pattern = new URLPattern({ pathname: '/blog/:slug' });